kevin-wynn-cloud/Kubernetes-with-Jenkins-GitOps-GitHub-Pipeline/README.md

 # Deployment with Jenkins GitOps GitHub Pipeline on Kubernetes

 ## Introduction:
-In this lab, I demonstrate the deployment to Kubernetes using the Jenkins GitOps GitHub Pipeline provided by Rajdeep (user saha-rajdeep) at AWS.
+With lab guidance provided by user saha-rajdeep (Solutions Architect at AWS), I deploy to Kubernetes with Jenkins GitOps GitHub Pipeline.

 ## GitOps Flow:
 I have app.py and push the code to a GitHub repository named KubernetesCode.
 As soon as I push the code, a Jenkins job is triggered and builds the Docker container image.
 The Jenkins job's name is buildimage.
 Jenkins serves the image in a container registry (Docker Hub in this case), and the name of the container image is test:latest, which is the tag for the container image.
 Every time the code is changed, a new Docker image will be created with the updated tag.